-Figure 9.8.
+Figure 15.8.
 Assertion Hierarchy

-9.4.1.2.
+15.4.1.2.
 Assertions

-Assertions affirm or deny the existence of clinical conditions, diseases, symptoms, etc. As just described, different varieties of assertion may extend an existing AssertionTopic class with any additional attributes necessary to fully represent this new group of assertions.
-Example 9.1, "The patient has diabetes mellitus type 1 which was diagnosed at age 24" and Example 9.2, "The patient does not have diabetes mellitus type 1" show examples of clinical statements using the AssertionTopic class for the topic, and Example 9.3, "The patient has a femur fracture in the right leg" and Example 9.4, "The patient has a stage two pressure injury on the right ischial tuberosity" show examples of clinical statement using FindingSiteAssertionTopic for the topic.
+Assertions affirm or deny the existence of clinical conditions, diseases, symptoms, etc., in the patient.
+As just described, different varieties of assertion may extend an existing AssertionTopic class with any additional attributes necessary to fully represent this new group of assertions.
+Table 1 shows examples of clinical statements using the AssertionTopic class for the topic, and Table 2 shows examples of clinical statement using FindingSiteAssertionTopic for the topic.
 These examples show the 'topic.topicCode', 'topic.result', and 'context.contextCode' for each, with the addition of any extra attributes from the chosen topic needed to describe the clinical statement.
 Context will be discussed in depth later in this document.
 For now, be aware the chosen context is a full class with many attributes but here we are only showing the context code attribute that is common to all context types.

-Example 9.1.
+Example 15.1.
 The patient has diabetes mellitus type 1 which was diagnosed at age 24

+'''

 DiabetesMellitusAssert

 topic.topicCode: Assertion

 topic.result: Diabetes mellitus type 1 (disorder)

 topic.ageAtOnset: 24 years

 context.contextCode: Confirmed present (qualifier value)

+'''

-Example 9.2.
+Example 15.2.
 The patient does not have diabetes mellitus type 1